-Labs for this class are not open section, you must go to your assigned lab section.
+Labs for this class are not open section, you must go to your assigned lab section .
 If you finish the lab early, we encourage you to help other groups debug their lab.
 This will help you learn the material better and contribute towards a better learning experience for everyone.

 You should aim to get checked-off by the end of your lab section.
-If you attend your lab but don't finish in time, you may get checked-off at the beginning of your next lab section before starting the following lab.
+If you attend your whole lab section but do not finish in time, you may get checked-off at the beginning of your next lab section before starting the following lab.
 While labs are not meant to be burdensome, they are an essential part of the course.
 We have the following strict grading policy for labs: If you complete all the labs, you will receive full lab credit.
-If you fail to complete one lab, you will receive 42/45 lab credit.
-If you miss two labs, you will receive half credit.
+If you fail to complete one lab, you will receive 43/45 lab credit.
+If you miss two labs, you will receive 30/45.
 If you miss three or more labs, you will get an F in the class.